LibreCodeCoop/nextcloud-docker-development/README.md

 ## Start development

-Follow the instructions in official NextCloud app development page.
+Follow the instructions in official Nextcloud app development page.

 After create the folder to your app, in terminal, change the owner of the folder to your user: